 You may have other considerations like non iron shirts or wash dry and wear shirts (no more ironing worries, yay) – there are fabric finishes added to fabrics that can make fabrics take on these properties.
 Ask your retailer for more details.

-Whatever you choose out of these or from others, remember to choose only fabric made with 100% natural fibers for the best comfort and experience.
+Whatever you choose out of these different types of shirt materials or from others, remember to choose only fabric made with 100% natural fibers for the best comfort and experience.